-If you work hard, watch your spending, and try not to overindulge, yet still find yourself short on money, you may be a victim of these five small expenses that prevent you from having a successful budget.
+If you work hard, watch your spending, and try not to overindulge, yet still find yourself short on money in the bank, you may be a victim of these five small expenses that prevent you from having a successful budget.
 These expenses slowly chip away at your money but often go unnoticed because they seem inconsequential.
 Learn more about these costs and how to eliminate them from your budget planner!

 There’s nothing wrong with splurging here and there.
 However, it’s easy to get swept away in the desire for nicer things.
 If you’re not careful, giving in and buying those designer shoes or kitchen gadgets on Amazon “just this one time” can turn into a monthly occurrence that’ll wreck your budget.
 These purchases can and do add up at the end of the month.
 Think of it this way: If you spend an extra $5 a day on something you can easily live without, you’re looking at an extra $150 a month in impulse buys.